lukaszplawiak/Onepage-website/README.md

 # Simply one page website
-One page website for car service
+One page website for car service company.

 ## General info
-One page website with HTML 5 and CSS 3, full responsive for mobile devices.
+One page website mainly with HTML 5 and CSS 3, full responsive for mobile devices with @media.

 ## Technologies
 * HTML 5
 * CSS 3
+* JS

 ## Status
-Project is: _in progress
+Project is: _in progress.

 ## Contact
 Created by Lukasz Plawiak lukaszplawiakzero1@gmail.com - feel free to contact me!